EMT Schools San Diego

 2) Applicants must have a high school diploma or GED equivalent from a regionally accredited high school or adult learning program.

-3) Applicant must have a current BLS at the Healthcare Provider Level CPR card certification.
+3) Applicant must have a current BLS CPR card certification at the Healthcare Provider Level or must purchase additional training during our program.

 - National Registry Psychomotor Exam

-- Polo shirt, 2 class t-shirts, 168 hours of didactic instruction (classroom and laboratory), and 24-hours of clinical experiences (hospital/ambulance ride alongs)
+- NU EMT shirt, 168 hours of didactic instruction (classroom and laboratory), and 24-hours of clinical experiences (hospital/ambulance ride alongs)

 - Access to the career center where employment-related services are available, including career counseling and resume/cover letter writing assistance

 *The EMT school does not require students to hold medical insurance or have current inoculations during the program.

 - National University is accredited by the Western Association of Schools and Colleges (WASC), signifying that credits earned during EMT hold academic weight (6 quarter units) and are transferable if desired

 - The EMT program is recognized by the National Registry of Emergency Medical Technicians (NREMT) and accepted across the nation at both state and local levels

 - EMT program uses advanced adaptive computer-based testing technology to ensure students are better prepared and more confident for the National Registry exam.
 As well as uses an online learning platform called My Brady Lab, which aids in information retention for the course

 - Most staff instructors are Paramedics and bring real-world experience and knowledge into the classroom

 - EMT curriculum exceeds the standards set forth by the NREMT, National Emergency Medical Services Education Standards (NEMSES), and Title 22 for the State of California